900 Series: Facilities & Sites

 Revised: 11/12; 5/15

-The Board of Directors shall approve all structures to be erected on school district facilities and/or grounds that require a building permit from a bona fide or regulatory agency.
+The board shall approve all structures to be erected on district facilities and/or grounds that require a building permit from a bona fide or regulatory agency.
 This approval must be obtained by the superintendent [or designee] prior to the structure being erected.

 Structures or modifications that are proposed by employees shall follow a review process administered by the superintendent [or designee].